sclavijosuero/pw-api-plugin/README.md

 ---

-### Axios API
+### **`axiosApi`**

+Class providing methods to make HTTP requests using Axios API and log the request and response data on the Playwright UI.

 #### ✔️ `axiosApi.axios({ [page] }, config)` and `axiosApi.axios({ [page] }, url[, config])`

-Makes an Axios API call and logs the request and response details.
+Class function that makes an AXIOS API call and logs the request and response data on the Playwright UI.

 - **Parameters**:
   - `params` (Object)